Frequently Asked Questions for Employers

 Work-Study and Work-Study Earnings

 Work-Study is a financial aid program for students with financial need.
 Its purpose is to fund new job opportunities for students with need.
-Students earn the Work-Study funds by performing part-time work for employers who qualify for the program under federal or state guidelines.
-These employers pay only a percentage of the student's wages, while the federal or state government pays the remaining amount.
-Most University departments, offices, and programs are qualifed to be Work-Study employers and receive wage reimbursements from the government.
-Some non-University public and private agencies may qualify as Work-Study employers if they meet specific guidelines.
-Employers email a request to the Student Employment Office (student.employment@umich.edu) to see if they qualify for the program.
+Students earn the Work-Study funds by performing part-time work for employers who qualify for the program under federal guidelines.
+These employers pay only a percentage of the student's wages, while the federal government pays the remaining amount.
+Most University departments are qualifed to be Work-Study employers.
+Some non-University public and private non-profit agencies may qualify as Work-Study employers if they meet specific guidelines.
+Employers may email a request to the Student Employment Office (student.employment@umich.edu) to see if they qualify for the program.

 To receive Work-Study, students must: